If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 The rules of pickleball combine elements from tennis, badminton, and ping-pong.

 To start, you serve underhand diagonally across the court and over the net.
-Players must first return and allow the ball to bounce once on either side of the court, this is known as the double bounce rule.
+Players must first return and allow the ball to bounce once on either side of the court; this is known as the double-bounce rule.
 Only then can volleys start.

-Once in play, the ball can’t bounce twice on the same side of the court before being returned otherwise a point is conceded so be sure to return the ball after one bounce!
+Once in play, the ball can’t bounce twice on the same side of the court before being returned, otherwise a point is conceded, so be sure to return the ball after one bounce!

 This allows for exciting gameplay as teams will usually fulfil the double bounce rule and then quickly attack the edges of the kitchen to start thrilling rallies to gain the advantage!